Sheldon tapestries: Background

-In 1570 Ralph Sheldon's father, William, laid out plans which would, if successful, set up a new tapestry-weaving business in his manor house at Barcheston, Warwickshire.
-A Flemish tapestry maker, Richard Hyckes, lived there rent-free on condition that he organised the weaving of tapestries and textiles.
-At the same time Hyckes was working, with the title of arras-maker, in the Great Wardrobe in London, part of the household departments of Queen Elizabeth I. He was head of the team responsible for the care and repair of the 2,500 tapestries inherited from her father King Henry VIII.
-Ralph Sheldon allowed the business to continue following his father's death; he subsequently commissioned the tapestry maps, though there is no proof that they were woven in Warwickshire.
-It has been suggested that the size of this project would have required more space and skilled labour than would have been available in Barcheston at that time.
+In 1570 Ralph Sheldon's father, William, outlined plans which would, if successful, set up a weaving enterprise in his manor house at Barcheston, Warwickshire.
+Richard Hyckes, his background uncertain, was allowed use of the property rent-free but for a limited term on condition that he organised the weaving of tapestries and textiles suitable for clothing.
+To attract workers interest-free loans were offered to any who would work, or perhaps train, alongside Hyckes.
+Similar arrangements are now known to be paralleled elsewhere, their documents unavailable to the 1920s researchers At the same time Hyckes was working, with the title of arras-maker, in the Great Wardrobe in London, part of the household departments of Queen Elizabeth I. He was head of the team responsible for the care and repair of the 2,500 tapestries inherited from her father King Henry VIII.
+He therefore had contacts amongst experienced emigre weavers now resident in London but trained in the Low Countries, the heart of the tapestry weaving industry.
+Ralph Sheldon allowed the venture to continue following his father's death; he subsequently commissioned the tapestry maps, but nothing substantiates the confident assertion, frequently voiced, that they were woven at Barcheston or even in Warwickshire.
+Over a period of thirty years only twelve weavers have been identified as having an indirect association with the area but not specifically with the venture; even supposing double that number it seems unlikely that there was sufficient skilled labour to organise a project on the scale of the map project available in Barcheston at that time.
+Supply of sufficient materials could also have been problematic.
+None of the ancillary trades needed have been traced locally.

 During the English Civil War the Sheldon family supported the Royalist cause, and after the war their lands were confiscated.
 With the Restoration of the monarchy in 1660 and accession of King Charles II, their lands were returned to them and a second Ralph Sheldon, known as ‘the Great’ (1623–1684) commissioned copies of two of the earlier tapestries, those of Oxfordshire and Worcestershire, possibly because the originals had been damaged.
 Instead of the detailed imagery of the Elizabethan borders on the four originals these tapestries were woven with a stylised picture frame and classical decorations.
 The original 16th-century border on the Warwickshire map was also replaced in the same style, probably at this time.